The GCSA Senate

 6. Participates in weekly meetings of the Student Senate

-7. Actively participates in or leads one of the three Senate Committees – (Student Life, Academic Affairs, or Intercultural Engagement)
+7. Actively participates in or leads one of the four Senate Committees – (Student Life, Academic Affairs, Spiritual Life or Intercultural Engagement)

 8. Collaborates with other students and administrators on initiatives to respond to student needs